near-daos/astro-lake-indexer/README.md

 ### Configuration

+`REDIS_STREAMING` - enable or disable streaming of receipts to Redis stream

 `START_BLOCK_HEIGHT` - height of block to start download from

 `LOOK_BACK_BLOCKS` - number of blocks to cache before start (default: 20)